-As we heard in the Lasallian Dialogue on Racism: A Global Pandemic sponsored by the International Association of La Salle Universities (IALU), systemic racism is not just a problem in the United States; it is not just isolated incidents in Louisville, Ferguson, and Rochester.
+As we heard in the Lasallian Dialogue on Racism: A Global Pandemic sponsored by the International Association of La Salle Universities (IALU) in September 2020, systemic racism is not just a problem in the United States; it is not just isolated incidents in Louisville, Ferguson, and Rochester.
 Race and racism are shared legacies around the globe.